 There is another aspect of this experience that is etched in my mind.
 Being significantly hearing impaired, I quickly realized that if I was going to hear the instructions and teachings of our guide, I had to press my way close to the front of the group.
-I had to be near that man or I’d be left to follow the movements of the crowd.
+I had to be near that man or Iʼd be left just to follow the movements of the crowd.
 In that dim light, all of my senses were centered on that guide!
 Could this be why the Lord allows the darkness of trials in our lives?
-What a blessing! ( All trials that are received as educators will produce joy.”
-6T 365)
+What a blessing!

 I can tell you this much, I would have been in big trouble in Mammoth Cave if I had been without that guide.
 And I am convinced that our problem is that, in this world, we donʼt really realize we are in just as much of a maze, in darkness even more intense, and completely dependent on our Guide than I was in that mammoth cave.